-The medications herein may be administered provided:
+The medications herein may be administered, or patients may be assisted to administer the medications herein provided:

-- 1. The First Aid Responder complies with the CPGs published by PHECC. - 2.
-The First Aid Responder is privileged, by the organisation on whose behalf he/she is acting, to administer the medications. - 3.
-The First Aid Responder has received training on, and is competent in, the administration of the medication.
+- 1. The Emergency First Responder complies with the CPGs published by PHECC. - 2.
+The Emergency First Responder is acting on behalf of an organisation (paid or voluntary) that is a PHECC licensed CPG provider. - 3.
+The Emergency First Responder is privileged, by the organisation on whose behalf he/she is acting, to administer the medications. - 4.
+The Emergency First Responder has received training on, and is competent in, the administration of the medication.

 The context for administration of the medications listed here is outlined in the CPGs.
 Every effort has been made to ensure accuracy of the medication doses herein.
-The dose specified on the relevant CPG shall be the definitive dose in relation to First Aid Responder administration of medications.
+The dose specified on the relevant CPG shall be the definitive dose in relation to Emergency First Responder administration of medications.
 The principle of titrating the dose to the desired effect shall be applied.

-The onus rests on the First Aid Responder to ensure that he/she is using the latest versions of CPGs which are available on the PHECC website www.phecc.ie
+The onus rests on the Emergency First Responder to ensure that he/she is using the latest versions of CPGs which are available on the PHECC website www.phecc.ie